christianfrey/resume/README.md

 - Report bugs or suggest improvements via issues
 - Fork the project as inspiration for your own resume
 - Share feedback on the design or code structure

----

-⭐ **Star this repo** if you found it helpful for building your own resume!